flyingdarts/flyingdarts-turbo/docs/solution-management.md

 # .NET Solution Management

-This document explains how to manage the `flyingdarts-turbo.sln` file in this monorepo.
+This document explains how to manage the `flyingdarts.sln` file in this monorepo.

 ## Overview